 Rep. Michael Carroll's Biography

-He is a member of Queen of the Apostles Parish in Avoca and has served as a lector for the past 30 years.
-In 2010, Carroll was awarded the Boy Scouts of America Minsi Trails Council Distinguished Citizen Award for his work to rehabilitate the Stillwater Dam in Tobyhanna Township.
-In April 2014, Carroll was awarded the Jean Yates Award from the Pittston Memorial Library Board of Trustees based on his dedication and service to the library.
-In September 2014, he received the Joseph Battisto Award for his legislative service to the citizens of Monroe County.
+He is a member of Queen of the Apostles Parish in Avoca and has served as a lector for the past 40 years.
+In 2010, Mike was awarded the Boy Scouts of America Minsi Trails Council Distinguished Citizen Award for his work to rehabilitate the Stillwater Dam in Tobyhanna Township.
+In 2014, he was awarded the Jean Yates Award from the Pittston Memorial Library Board of Trustees based on his dedication and service to the library and the Joseph Battisto Award for his legislative service to the citizens of Monroe County.
 In 2015, he received the Pennsylvania Citizens for Better Libraries (PCBL) State Elected Official Award.
 In May 2016, he received the BAYADA Home Health Care Champion award, and in June 2016 he was presented with the Silver Bayonet Award by AMVETS in grateful appreciation of services rendered to the community, state and nation.

 Mike and his wife, Kelly, have three children: Matt, Mackenzie and Ali.
 He is the son of Michael and Jean Marie Carroll, also of Avoca.